dsaikiran01/Gauss-Seidel-Iteration-Method/README.md

 # Gauss-Seidel-Iteration-Method
-This is solve given three quadratic equations using the infamous Gauss Seidel Iteration method to solve them ef
+*This is to solve given three quadratic equations using the infamous Gauss Seidel Iteration method efficiently and accurately*
+*Gives output as a brief process step-by-step *